Poshini/Poshini/README.md

 <!--
 **Poshini/Poshini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-  🌱 Let's talk about Full stack and Cyber Security.
+  🌱 Let's talk about Application development and Cyber Security.
   👯 I’m looking to collaborate on Full stack development and security projects.
   💬 Ask me why aliens exist and how to be friends with them.
   📫 You can find me amidst the stars on cloud nine...